Table of contents

-Hopefully, a handful of these tactics will work for you, because work-from-home burnout is real.
+Hopefully, a handful of these preventative tactics will work for you, because work-from-home burnout is real.
 Let’s start with #1.

 As I write this, I’m inspired by the pines and oaks of Fort Greene Park, Brooklyn, as I sit in a lawn chair on a patch of grass next to a garden.